Pine Mountain Settlement School

 CONTENTS: Barbara Wilbur Faulkner Correspondence

-[Note: All letters from PMSS staff are carbon copies, typewritten and unsigned that are meant for the Office files.
+[Note: All letters from PMSS staff are carbon copies, typewritten and unsigned and are meant for the Office files.
 The initials at the bottom left of some PMSS letters indicate the writer (along with initials of the secretary).
 For example “M” or “GAM” indicates Glyn Morris.
 The transcriptions are in chronological order and not necessarily in order of the image numbers.]

 003-003c November 18, 1931.
 Handwritten three-page application letter to “Superintendent of Pine Mountain School” from Barbara Wilbur in Norton, MA.
 Applies for a teaching position at PMSS; interested in doing social service work; will receive an A.B. from Wheaton College [003a] in June ; majored in English Literature and minored in Religion; describes her practical experience; [003b] gives contact for references.